-Once a prosecutor has received a BWC recording from the police, it is likely subject to the same rules of discovery as other evidence.156 As with any evidence, prosecutors must be mindful not to release information that could put a witness's safety at risk.157 Similarly, issues regarding privacy or confidential police tactics may prevent the release of some information contained in a BWC recording.158 Important considerations for prosecutors include:
+Once a prosecutor has received a BWC recording from the police, it is likely subject to the same rules of discovery as other evidence.
+156 As with any evidence, prosecutors must be mindful not to release information that could put a witness's safety at risk.
+157 Similarly, issues regarding privacy or confidential police tactics may prevent the release of some information contained in a BWC recording.
+158 Important considerations for prosecutors include:

 - Viewing of BWC Recordings Prior to Discovery: Ideally, all available BWC recordings relating to a criminal prosecution should be viewed during the early assessment of a case, as well as at other stages of a case.
 A BWC recording may reveal useful evidence to support a prosecution or uncover information that exonerates a defendant.
 Reviewing a BWC recording may also expose issues that require additional investigation and assessment.
 Early viewing of BWC recordings is more likely to ensure a prosecutor's compliance with their legal and ethical responsibilities; however, cost and staffing considerations may make early review extremely difficult, if not impossible.
 Creating a policy to address this issue may be one of the most significant issues for a prosecutor. - Triaging by Case Type: If it is not possible to review every BWC recording before discovery, prosecutors may need to alternatively identify and focus on certain types of cases where the police report or the BWC tags suggest a higher likelihood that the recording contains information that should not be disclosed immediately.
-For example, prosecutors may wish to review recordings of specific types of events, such as violent felonies, victim-related crimes, recordings of minors, and other situations where concerns of witness intimidation or privacy may be present.
-Prosecutors should be mindful that even if a recording is not viewed, the prosecutor has constructive knowledge of its contents. - Viewing by Non-Lawyers: Office policies should also address who can view the recording and when.
-Permitting and assigning paralegals or interns to conduct an initial screening review of BWC recordings is one potential way to balance capacity constraints with necessary pre-discovery viewing. - Timing of Disclosure: Individual offices' discovery procedures and local statutes will govern when recordings must be turned over.
-Prosecutor discovery policies should address whether notice of BWC recordings should be given to defense counsel at the arraignment or preliminary hearing.159 Further, policies should address whether to provide recordings to defense counsel according to discovery rules or statutes, or at an earlier time.160 - Defense Access: During discovery, the prosecutor will need to determine how to provide defense counsel with access to the recordings.
-This can be done by providing the defense a DVD, or providing a means of access to the recording stored in a cloud system.
-The defense may require a license to view the recording on the cloud.
-When recordings contain sensitive information or information that could put a witness at risk if disclosed, a prosecutor may redact the recording, seek a
+For example, prosecutors may wish to review recordings of specific types of events, such as violent felonies, victim-related crimes, recordings of minors, and other situations where concerns of witness intimidation or privacy

-155 See e.g. Dallas County District Attorney Job Description for Certified Forensic Digital Multimedia Evidence Analyst (2016) (on file with author).
+See e.g. Dallas County District Attorney Job Description for Certified Forensic Digital Multimedia Evidence Analyst (2016) (emphasis added) (on file with author).

-156 Model Police Policy, supra note 64, at 6; Damon Mosler, Legal Policy Guide, Chapter Seven (Discovery) 1 (Nov.
+Model Police Policy, supra note 64, at 6; Damon Mosler, Legal Policy Guide, Chapter Seven (Discovery) 1 (Nov.
 16, 2015) (unpublished internal policy); see also Brady v.
 Maryland, 373 U.S. 83, 87 (1963) ("[T]he suppression by the prosecution of evidence favorable to an accused upon request violates due process where the evidence is material either to guilt or to punishment, irrespective of the good faith or bad faith of the prosecution.").

-157 Mosler, supra note 145, at 1.
+Mosler, Legal Policy Guide, supra note 156, at 1.

-158 Model Police Policy, supra note 64, at 6, 6 n.8.
+Model Police Policy, supra note 64, at 6, 6 n.8.